 On day three, it was time for actual open water diving in Brunei.
 The Poni Divers operations center is located at Serasa beach, close to the northern tip of the country.
 I did my first open water dives at Pelong Rock, a scuba diving site 20 minutes boat ride away from the beach.

 The beginning of the first dive was another unnerving moment.
 As I first put my head underwater, the taste of the sea water gave me an urge to get back to the surface.
 However, that feeling quickly passed, and once you’re underwater, you don’t feel the taste any longer.

-The third day included two dives with different exercises and some time to just enjoy the underwater world.
+The third day included two dives with different exercises and some time to just enjoy the underwater world view with the best review scuba masks available online.
 I had learned to relax by now and removing the mask or the regulator was easier than before.
 On day three, the maximum depth of the dives is 8 meters – a depth that already demands more equalizing of the air pressure than shallower dives.

 The fourth and final day was the most interesting.
 The dives got deeper as we reached the depth of 18 meters.
 We also practiced the use of a dive compass.
 Besides that, there was less emphasis on exercising and more focus on exploring.
 As I looked at all the colorful creatures of the sea, I could easily understand why some people get hooked on scuba diving.

 For the second dive of the last day, we visited Dolphin 88 Wreck, a ship that had sunk just a few years before.
 In the course of just a few years, nature had taken over the wreck.
 Besides all the corals and other vegetation, the hull was full of beautiful fish.
 This was the definite highlight of my course.